Vibration and Distance

 The OSM blasting standard limit for vibration mid-frequencies in undamaged homes of modern construction, without plastered walls and the FTA Class III limit for timber-framed homes are also shown as horizontal lines in the diagram.
 "Acceptable" vibration peak particle velocities for each of those two standards lie below the lines shown.
 Velocities exceeding those standards lie above the dotted horizontal lines.
 Any vibration velocity above these standards has a higher probability of causing damage than one below the standard, at least in the circumstances for which the standards are intended (see Vibration Standards for more about ground vibration standards and their use).

-The OSM standard is only applicable to examples where the vibration source is blasting.
-Construction heavy equipment-caused vibration should be governed by the one of the FTA limits in the U.S., of which the Class III limit is shown in the diagrams in this chapter, or the related Swiss machines and traffic standard.
+The OSM standard is only applicable to examples where the vibration source is blasting, either in mining or, with less assurance, in construction.
+Construction heavy equipment-caused vibration should be governed by the one of the FTA limits in the U.S., of which the Class III limit is shown in the diagrams in this chapter.
+The related Swiss machines and traffic standard is relevant and less lenient than the FTA standard (see Vibration Standards for more detailed information).
 None of the curves in this chapter show home or building vibration velocities, which may be substantially higher (see Resonance/Fatigue for more on this), due to varying degrees of resonant amplification of the ground vibration in the structure.27

 In the next diagram below, the same calculations are represented on a "log-log" plot, in which both the calculated velocity on the vertical scale and the distance on the horizontal scale are logarithmic.
 This depiction is the way that such vibration velocity/distance relationships are usually shown in the scientific literature.
 It allows a wide range of values to be shown on both the vertical and horizontal axes.
 Plotting the calculations in this way has the effect of turning the curves into lines with a slope, -n, of the equation exponent.

 As the diagram shows, there are significant differences in the calculated velocities as one changes the value of the exponent.
+The lower the value of the exponent, the farther the vibrations move before their ground peak particle velocities fall below standard limits.
 Indeed, the NHDOT studies, based on newer data and more modern road construction equipment,2 found significant deviations from the FTA suggested values of 1.5 for the exponent, n, and the FTA suggested PPV(ref) value of 0.210 in/sec for vibratory compactor use at 25 feet.
 For example, NHDOT found that its own data were fit better by an exponent of 1.1 and a PPV(ref) for vibratory compactors of 0.45 in/sec (c.f.
 FTA PPV(ref)=0.21 in/sec), as shown in the diagram above.3,16

 Both these changes have the effect of making the "safe distance" for such compactors considerably larger than the FTA equation calculation indicates, as seen in the plots in this chapter.
 The more up-to-date NHDOT data have the effect of doubling one estimation of "safe distance" (i.e. that distance at which the calculated vibration velocity drops below the FTA Class III standard for timber-framed homes) for vibratory compactors (as seen at left) from about 30 feet to over 60 feet.
 Note that the compactor in the photo is being used considerably closer to homes than 60 feet.4,24